Sellinger Advanced Leadership Development Program

 This Sellinger Advanced Leadership Development Program is for professionals who aspire to positions of greater responsibility, accountability and organizational impact.
 Participants will enhance their leadership potential as they acquire skills to learn about themselves and how to positively influence others while solving problems, leading change, and maximizing their overall organizational effectiveness.
 This is a 5 module program that can be delivered in its entirety or selectively:

-- Excellence and Effectiveness: Developing self, others and your personal leadership style
+- Self Awareness: Developing self, others and your personal leadership style

 - High Quality Relationships: Building collaborative and supportive relationships with employees and teams

 - Team Leadership: Leading problem solving and decision making teams

 - Transformative Change: Inspiring vision and organizational growth